Deciding to go back to school after taking time off to build a career or spend time with your family can be daunting.

 For women interested in engineering or computer science, the Society of Women Engineers offers scholarships ranging from $1,000 to $15,000 in value.

-While they offer general scholarships for women, they also have designated funds for non-traditional students and women looking to re-enter the workforce.
+While the society offers general scholarships for women, it also designates funds for non-traditional students and women looking to re-enter the workforce.

 6. Soroptimist Live Your Dreams Award

 The Soroptimist Live Your Dreams Award provides support and financial assistance to women who are the primary earners in their families.
-Each year, the organization gives out $1.6 million in grants to over 1,200 women.
+Each year, the organization gives out more than $2.1 million in grants to nearly 1,500 women.

 If you would like to apply, you must be the main source of financial support for your family.
 And, you must be enrolled in or accepted to a vocational training program or a four-year university.
 Applicants must also be able to demonstrate financial need.

-Soroptimist will accept applications for their 2017 awards between July 1 and November 15.
-To apply, complete the online application along with two reference forms.
+Soroptimist will accept applications for the 2018 awards between July 1 and Nov.
+15. To apply, complete the online application along with two reference forms.
 Then, submit your application during the acceptance period.

 7. Women’s Independence Scholarship Program